Golchoubian/UncertaintyAware_DRL_CrowdNav/README.md

 ## Model training

-According to the model you want to train modify the configurations in the following two files, with some of the key parameters mentioned below:
+To customize the training process for your desired model, adjust the configurations in the following two files, with key parameters outlined below:

 * Environment configurations in `move_plan/configs/config.py`.
-  - `sim.predict_method` comes with the following options:
+  - `sim.predict_method` offers the following options:
-    - `inferred`: When using pedestrians predicted trajecoteis in the DRL algorithm and replying on the PCG/UAW-PCG predictor model to produce the prediction
+    - `inferred`: Uses predicted trajectories of pedestrians in the DRL algorithm, relying on the PCG/UAW-PCG predictor model.
-    - `none`: When not using pedestrians predicted trajecoteis in the DRL algorithm
+    - `none`: Does not use predicted trajectories of pedestrians in the DRL algorithm.
-    - `truth`: When using pedestrians predicted trajecoteis in the DRL algorithm and replying on the ground truth prediction from the dataset for that
+    - `truth`: Uses predicted trajectories of pedestrians in the DRL algorithm, relying on the ground truth prediction from the dataset.

 * Network configurations in `arguments.py`
-  - `env_name` comes with the following options and must be consistant with `sim.predict_method` in `move_plan/configs/config.py`
+  - `env_name` offers the following options and must align with `sim.predict_method` in `move_plan/configs/config.py`
-    - `PedSim-v0`: if using prediction (either PCG/UAW-PCG or ground truth)
+    - `PedSim-v0`: When using prediction (either PCG/UAW-PCG or ground truth)
-    - `PedSimPred-v0`: if not using prediction.
+    - `PedSimPred-v0`:  When not using prediction.
   - `uncertainty_aware` is a boolean argument:
-    - `True`: When using the uncertainty-aware polar collision grid prediction model (UAW-PCG)
+    - `True`: When using the uncertainty-aware Polar Collision Grid prediction model (UAW-PCG)
-    - `False`: When using the origianl polar collision grid prediction model (PCG)
+    - `False`: When using the origianl Polar Collision Grid prediction model (PCG)

-  After all adjustments has been made, run:
+ Once all adjustments have been made, execute the following command:
   ```python
   python train.py
   ```

 ## Model testing

-For testing our already trained models in the paper and reproducing the results of table III, adjust the arguments in line 24-31 of the `test.py` file and run:
+To test our pre-trained models as presented in the paper and reproduce the results of Table III, adjust the arguments in lines 24-31 of the test.py file and execute the following command:

 ```python
 python test.py
 ```

 The three main arguments to adjust are as follows:
-  - `test_model` specifies the name of the trained model to test:
+  - `test_model`: Specifies the name of the trained model to test:
-      - `UAW_PCG_pred`: The DRL model trained with UAW-PCG prediction model
+      - `UAW_PCG_pred`: DRL model trained with the UAW-PCG prediction model.
-      - `PCG_pred`: The DRL model trained with the PCG prediction model
+      - `PCG_pred`: DRL model trained with the PCG prediction model.
-      - `GT_pred`: The DRL model trained with groun truth prediction model
+      - `GT_pred`: DRL model trained with the ground truth prediction model.
-      - `No_pred`: The DRL model trained without any prediction data
+      - `No_pred`: DRL model trained without any prediction data.
-      - `No_pred_SD`: The DRL model trained without any prediction data but with a speed dependant danger penalty reward function
+      - `No_pred_SD`: The DRL model trained without any prediction data but with a speed-dependent danger penalty reward function.
-      - `Human_Driver`: The trajecotry of the human dirver in the dataset
+      - `Human_Driver`: Trajecotry of the human dirver in the dataset

         Note: the `config.py` and `arguments.py` in the saved models folder will be loaded, instead of those in the root directory.
-(Therefore, no need to change the config and argument file of the root directory when generating the test result of each provided trained model)
+Therefore, there is no need to change the config and argument files of the root directory when generating the test result for each provided trained model.

-  - `test_case` specifies the scenarios in the test set to test the model on
+  - `test_case`: Specifies the scenarios in the test set to test the model on:
-    - `-1` runs the test on all scenarios in the test set
+    - `-1`: Runs the test on all scenarios in the test set
-    - `Any numver in raneg: [248-310]` run the test on the specified scenario numbers in the test set
+    - `A single number in raneg: [248-310]`: Run the test on the specified scenario number in the test set

-      Note: Among the 310 extracted scenario from the HBS dataset, here is the scenario numbers within each subdivided category of train, validation and test:
+      Note: Among the 310 extracted scenarios from the HBS dataset, here are the scenario numbers within each subdivided category of train, validation, and test:
       - validation: scenario numbers: 0 - 48
       - train: scenario numbers: 48 - 247
       - test: scenario numbers: 248 - 310

-  - `visualize`, if set to true will visualize the simualtion environment with the gif saved in `traine_models/ColliGrid_predictor/visual/gifs`
+  - `visualize`: If set to true, will visualize the simulation environment with the GIF saved in `traine_models/ColliGrid_predictor/visual/gifs`

-      Note: the visualization will slow down testing significantly.
+      Note: Visualization will significantly slow down testing.

   <div style="display: flex; justify-content: center;">